 During winter 2020, I revised the letters into the beginnings of a short book.
 Subsequent happenings in the world and in my own life whisked me into rich new territory, and I found the book — in the particular form it had taken, at least — tragically out of time.
 That can happen!
 I forked the writings into the compost pile, and there they provide rich humus for new poems and essays every time I dig in.

-I’ve considered including the letters here again in their revised form, but I haven’t decided.
-This note is just a pitchfork stuck into the pile.
+I’ve considered including the letters here again in their revised form, but for now his note is just a pitchfork stuck into the pile.
 The gardener is still at work!